darron/iron_worker_examples/php/laravel/readme.md

 ### Set credentials

 1. Set database credentials in `app/config/database.php` (for app) and in `worker/app/config/database.php` (for worker).
-The database must be accessible from outside.
+The database must be accessible from the outside.
 2. Set Iron.io credentials in `app/config/iron.php`
 3. Set smtp settings in `worker/app/config/mail.php`